Learn more about our Book with Confidence and Travel Updates.

 Treat yourself to more time in Budapest with an optional extension that includes extra holiday markets, cuisine, and a Jewish history tour; or seek more seasonal splendor in Prague, the city of grand castles, unbeatable beer, and cobblestoned treasures.
 Traveling solo?
 We’ve added more supplement-free solo cabins to the m/s River Splendor, as well as adjoining cabin options and third-guest accommodations that make cruising Europe with the family the perfect holiday gift.

-Next stop: Budapest!
+Next stop: Munich, Germany!

 Vantage Onboard Enrichment:

 Wandering Regensburg’s historic streets by foot or bike